Mimicry

 • Logo or avatar.

-• Page header and/or title tag.
+• Page title or the title tag.

 • Site or page content.

-How to eliminate or prevent the violation
+How to fix or prevent the violation

-• description — within the first 100 characters;
+• description, in the first 100 characters.

-• title — within the first 20 characters.
+• title, in the first 20 characters.

 Contact support